This article originally appeared on The Startup Network.

 Send a strong signal rather than a weak message.
 Regardless of the name, many things will need to be explained: products, services, prices, initiatives, investments, suites, bundles, tiers, partnerships, markets, terms, conditions and all the rest.
 No name can tell the whole story.
 The best you can hope for is a name that makes a lasting impression and creates the right kind of expectations in your audience.
 So, go hunting for sounds, symbols and surprise – anything that feels special.

-Process: how to pick the name
+Process: how to pick the business name

 Limit input